Wheeler Docks and Neahkahnie Mountain – Courtesy City of Wheeler

 On a remand hearing from ORCA’s appeal to the Land Use Board of Appeals, Wheeler City Council decided not to reapprove the Ulbricht project, which consisted of a hotel and a fish processing plant/restaurant on Nehalem Bay.
 LUBA had held, and Council agreed, that the project did not meet the requirements of the city’s mandatory Vision Plan.

 In August 2021 Ulbricht filed another application, this time for a fish processing plant and shellfish sales outlet, on the same parcel of property at the north end of Wheeler.
-It is currently undergoing local hearings in Wheeler.
 Ulbricht designed the project to fit the requirements for an outright use in the water-dependent industrial and commercial zones, in an effort to evade the stricter standards for approval of a conditional use – and the Vision Plan.
 He wanted only to have to meet the minimal requirements of Design Review that an outright use must undergo.

 However, Wheeler Comprehensive plan and ordinances say quite clearly that the decision on whether or not a proposed use is “water-dependent” in those zones must be made on a case-by-case basis.
 The criterion for the decision: whether or not the use, if not adjacent to water, would result in “public loss of quality in goods or services.”
-Both zones require the proposed uses to be “marine-oriented.”
+Both zones require the proposed uses to be “marine-oriented,” which fish trucked in to a plant on the Bay would not be.

 In addition to this fundamental problem, the processing plant, like the similar one from the 2019 application, fails completely to meet the standards for small town character and community livability, which are at the heart of the city’s Vision Plan.
 Placed in the Comprehensive Plan as a mandatory guidance document, it requires that development plans meet the standards of the community’s vision for its future.